The Franchise Law Review: Switzerland

 There is no specific pre-contractual statutory disclosure regulations pursuant to Swiss law in a franchise context.
 The general provisions of the CO and the CC are therefore applicable.
 However, according to the principle of good faith, not only must all the information disclosed during the pre-contractual phase be true, but the prospective franchisee must also receive all the necessary information concerning the projected contractual relationship.
 As a general rule, for evidential reasons, it is recommended to keep a written record of the information transmitted.

 Swiss Distribution stipulates specific pre-contractual disclosure obligations, which are binding for its members only (i.e., soft law).
-The franchisor member of Swiss Distribution is thus required to provide the prospective franchisee with a copy of the code of ethics of this association and full written information concerning the terms of the franchise agreement within a reasonable period (which is 20 days) before the execution of the franchise agreement.
+The franchisor member of Swiss Distribution is thus required to provide the prospective franchisee with a copy of the code of ethics of this association and full written information concerning the terms of the franchise agreement within a reasonable period before the execution of the franchise agreement.
 According to guidelines published by Swiss Distribution, the franchisee must in addition receive information on, inter alia, the relevant market for the franchise activity, the description of the products and services to be franchised, the franchisor's organisation and business activity, the franchisor's experience in the franchised activity, and other distribution channels for the contractual products and services.

 Swiss law recognises and applies the culpa in contrahendo doctrine.
 If the franchisor, in breach of the principle of good faith, hides information that would have discouraged the franchisee from entering into the franchise contract with the franchisor, the franchisee may rescind or cancel the contract and claim for damages, which have to be evidenced.
 The franchisee's damage is equivalent to the difference between the current wealth of the franchisee in its capacity as the injured party and the wealth the franchisee would hypothetically dispose of without the damaging event (i.e., the conclusion of the franchise agreement).
 Claims based on culpa in contrahendo are only admitted exceptionally by the Swiss courts.
 The experience and knowledge of the franchisee in business remains a key criterion when assessing those claims.